- About Us

 - My Account

-In our view, stewardship is at the heart of long-term financial and sustainable excellence.
-A stewardship-led investment approach can help uncover and foster companies that are what we call “good stewards”, and these can be found in the most unexpected places as our two case studies demonstrate.
+We believe that stewardship is at the heart of long-term financial and sustainable excellence.
+A stewardship-led investment approach combines responsible investing with the search for competitive long-term returns by uncovering and fostering companies that are what we call “good stewards”.
+These can be found in the most unexpected places as our two case studies demonstrate.

-We view Michelin as a stewardship leader because of its integrated strategy focused on returns and sustainability.
+We view this tyre manufacturer as a stewardship leader because of its integrated strategy focused on returns and sustainability.
 As a premium player in a highly competitive sector, we expect it to benefit from the increasing focus on durability and the growing prominence of electric vehicles.
 In the meantime, we like the company’s conservative financial and operating profile and its drive to improve efficiency.

-Responsible sourcing can also go a long way towards mitigating supply-chain risk, and through our stewardship dialogue, we encourage companies to address this risk consistently.
+Responsible sourcing can also go a long way towards mitigating supply-chain risk.
 For tyre makers, natural rubber typically constitutes the largest sourcing risk.
-Michelin goes to great lengths to farm rubber responsibly, including training 100,000 farmers annually, engaging actively to reduce deforestation and controlling the impact of rubber cultivation on local biodiversity and ecosystems.
+This tyre manufacturer goes to great lengths to farm rubber responsibly, including training 100,000 farmers annually, engaging actively to reduce deforestation and controlling the impact of rubber cultivation on local biodiversity and ecosystems.
 It traces its highly complex rubber value chain using a mobile application that aggregates stakeholder information about their practices.
 So far, the company has already gathered information from over 42,000 rubber-tree farmers on issues including working conditions and child labour practices.
 Its aim is to map 80% of natural rubber volumes by the end of this year.
-This visibility is crucial to Michelin’s ability to manage its inputs and take action to ensure enhanced resilience.
+This visibility is crucial to the company’s ability to manage its inputs and take action to ensure enhanced resilience.

-We are also pleased with its progress on environmental sustainability.
-Colgate formalised science-based targets in mid-2020, committing to reduce Scope 1 and 2 emissions by 50% by 2030 (from a 2018 base) and to actively address Scope 3.
+We also commend the company’s evolution in the area of environmental sustainability.
+It formalised science-based targets in mid-2020, committing to reduce Scope 1 and 2 emissions by 50% by 2030 (from a 2018 base) and to actively address Scope 3.
 It plans to deliver a 30%-plus reduction in greenhouse gas emissions from suppliers from 2018 to 2025, building lower emissions requirements into supplier negotiations and evolving auditing and monitoring practices, while encouraging suppliers to measure, externally validate and disclose emissions.
 The company is also engaged in industry-wide efforts to better map sustainable palm-oil efforts, working closely to share data with other consumer-goods leaders.
 Its efforts are equally robust on shifting consumer preferences, including significant product and packaging innovation.
 That said, we still seek improvements in disclosure, board and management access and speed of change.

 Featured Unique Perspectives